Fast, Differentiable, GPU-Accelerated Ray Tracing for Multiple Diffraction and Reflection Paths

 Simulation results demonstrate that the solver achieves fast and accurate convergence across a wide range of interaction scenarios, outperforming existing minimization-based approaches in both speed and robustness.
-Nevertheless, the results also reveal certain limitations, including slower convergence than the image method in reflection-only cases and occasional stagnation at moderate accuracy for complex paths.
+Nevertheless, the results also reveal certain limitations, including slower convergence than the image method in reflection-only cases.

 Future work will focus on reformulating the current nonsmooth optimization problem into a second order cone program, to be solved with dedicated solvers~\cite{ecos,scs} to improve convergence properties while preserving the advantages of implicit differentiation~\cite{impl}.
 Additional efforts will aim at refining the selection of initial candidates, improving line-search strategies, and analyzing the convergence behavior of the proposed fixed-point scheme.